 New York School of Interior Design

-A university that is focused on interior design, New York School of Interior Design lives out its guiding principle in all its academic programs.
+A university that is focused on interior design, the New York School of Interior Design lives out its guiding principle in all its academic programs.
 “Successful design improves human welfare” and interior design serves “an important role in ensuring that spaces are beautiful, functional, healthy, safe, and built-in a socially and environmentally conscientious way.”